 - Provides a smooth, “bump-free” ride along the stairway

-Better quality lifts include power-assisted features and a more attractive design for your home.
+Better quality lifts include more features and a more attractive design for your home.
 Look for:

 - Remote controls that allow you to call the chair to you or send it away when not in use